fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 ---
 layout: post
-title: "Fuzzy thinking: formal grammar and property testing"
+title: "Fuzzy Thinking: a Formal Grammar and Property Testing Rabbit Hole"
 ---

 I was recently exploring two things that I thought were unrelated: formal